 Lower Premiums: Since the policy will terminate, the monthly premiums are lower than a whole life product.
-It is important to note that some plans from funeral insurance companies, like AARP’s Level Benefit Term Life Policy, actually increase the monthly price the older someone gets.
+It is important to note that some plans from companies, like AARP funeral insurance, actually increase the monthly price the older someone gets.

 No Cash Value: You will earn no cash value, which means you are essentially renting coverage every month.
 Essentially this makes your monthly payment an exchange for temporary coverage.

 When deciding to use prepaid funerals or pre-need insurance, there are a few significant restrictions to note.

 Only Covers Funeral Expenses: This product is designed to cover the final expenses of the deceased, including a casket, urn, etc.

 The Beneficiary is the Funeral Home: The lump-sum payout is distributed directly to the funeral home, limiting loved ones’ flexibility in using the money.

 Working with One Business: Preplanning for your final arrangements is a good idea in theory, but there are things to consider.
 Suppose the funeral home goes out of business, or you decide to be buried in a different geographical area.
 Using this policy type locks you into your decisions and location in an ever-evolving world.

 Savings or Investment Account

 There is merit when considering putting money away to cover your funeral costs, but this comes with risks.

 Passing Away Unexpectedly: No one knows when their health will decline, this may cause your saving efforts to come up short and leave family members in a compromised financial position.